bitplane/bitplane.net/dev/python/arranges/index.md

 The Ranges class is designed to be used as fields in Pydantic `BaseModel`s, but can be used anywhere you need a range.
 They are not designed with speed in mind, and comparisons usually use the canonical string form by converting other things into `Ranges` objects.
+That said, they use `lru_cache` in most places so are usually fast enough.
 Their preferred pronoun is they/them.

 ## 📦 Installation

 `pip install arranges` if you want to use them.
-You'll need Python 3.10 or above.
+You'll need Python 3.11 or above.

 ## 📖 Docs